Exploring the Rashomon Set for Concept-Based Models: Introduction

-We propose Rashomon CBMs, a framework for constructing and analyzing a Rashomon slice (a subset of near-optimal models) of concept-based neural networks.
-In our architecture, a frozen backbone is shared across models, and small trainable adapter modules are inserted into selected backbone layers to induce variation between models.
-Each model maintains its own concept-to-label classifier, enabling different mappings from concepts to predictions.
-We jointly train all models using an objective that minimizes the concept and label prediction losses of the worst-performing model, together with a concept diversity regularizer that encourages learning different concept representations.
+In this paper, we propose a novel method to explore the Rashomon set of the CBMs by constructing and analyzing a Rashomon slice,\footnote{Code available at \url{https://github.com/ShihanF0/CBM-Rashomon-Slice}} which provides a representative subset of models with diverse conceptual rationales.
+We achieve this through a specialized architecture and a customized objective function.
+Specifically, we combine small, parallel adapter modules with a shared and frozen backbone, enabling the simultaneous learning of multiple models within a single training pipeline.
+We then apply a customized objective function with a diversity-promoting regularization on the concept representations to force models toward distinct rationales.
 To make joint training scalable, we introduce a model-axis gradient checkpointing scheme that serializes the backward pass across models, reducing memory usage to nearly that of a single model.
 Together, these components allow us to efficiently find a meaningful set of diverse yet accurate models with minimal additional training cost.

-We evaluate Rashomon CBMs quantitatively and qualitatively on multiple datasets (AwA2, CUB, CIFAR-10, CelebA).
-Our models maintain competitive accuracy while revealing rich diversity in concept utilization and layer-wise reasoning.
-Ablation study further shows how adapters influence the diversity.
-Specifically, our layer-wise eigenvector analysis shows that diversity does not emerge uniformly across layers, but instead concentrates in the adapters of the last few blocks.
-This pattern reflects a shared low-level structure with increasing model-specific variation at deeper layers in Rashomon CBMs, explaining how they achieve concept diversity while maintaining high accuracy.

-Our results demonstrate that Rashomon CBMs bridge interpretability and model multiplicity, providing a concrete pipeline for uncovering the many ways neural networks can reason correctly.
-By making this diversity explicit and measurable, Rashomon CBMs can help advance the understanding of model behavior while offering practical tools to trust, audit, and align AI systems with human reasoning.
+We evaluate the Rashomon slice quantitatively and qualitatively on multiple datasets (AwA2, CUB, CIFAR-10, CelebA, HAM10000).
+Our results show that the slice has rich conceptual diversity without sacrificing accuracy.
+We demonstrate the practical utility of our method in multiple settings: \begin{enumerate}[leftmargin=*] \item Expert Alignment: Selecting models that prioritize domain-relevant concepts or satisfy trustworthiness criteria (such as fairness) without retraining.